-COMMUNITY CONVERSATION FORMAT DATE/DATE RANGE CONDUCTED POPULATION NUMBER COMPLETED HOW PARTICIPANTS WERE IDENTIFIED OR SURVEYS DISSEMINATED Large Group 3/25/2025 3/25/2025 Faith Based Organizations Healthcare Professionals Social Service/Youth Serving Agencies 1 Each of the five community coalitions in the county reached out to their sector representatives to invite representatives from organizations serving youth.
-In addition, email invites were sent to various organization contacts throughout the county.
-A total of 40 participants attended and were broken into small groups who rotated through tables discussing specific topics.
-KEY THEMES General competitions are Youth who aren families.
-Need t listen/watch for Youth who are r outside of schoo or teams who are e recognized in man i't star athletes or s to better equip adu what youth are do not connected to a of often lack a conn and family income hent excelling in sports, academics, winning awards or other non-athletic my ways such as awards ceremonies, newspaper, and banners/signs. students don't receive much recognition for doing well beyond their own filts who are engaging with youth in various activities or programs to ing well and take the time to offer praise in meaningful ways. faith community or involved in sports or other organized activities nection to caring adults outside their family/school.
+COMMUNITY CONVERSATION FORMAT DATE/DATE RANGE CONDUCTED POPULATION NUMBER COMPLETED HOW PARTICIPANTS WERE IDENTIFIED OR SURVEYS DISSEMINATED Large Group 3/25/2025 3/25/2025 Organizationssector representatives to invite representatives from organizatioHealthcareserving youth.
+In addition, email invites were sent to variousProfessionalsorganization contacts throughout the county.
+A total of 40 partic organization contacts throughout the county.
+A total of 40 participants attended and were broken into small groups who rotated through tables KEY THEMES General competitions are Youth who aren families.
+Need to listen/watch for Youth who are no outside of school or teams who are e recognized in man i't star athletes or s to better equip adu what youth are do not connected to a ol often lack a conn and family income nent excelling in sports, academics, winning awards or other non-athletic ny ways such as awards ceremonies, newspaper, and banners/signs. students don't receive much recognition for doing well beyond their own alts who are engaging with youth in various activities or programs to ing well and take the time to offer praise in meaningful ways. faith community or involved in sports or other organized activities nection to caring adults outside their family/school.
 Family members' pose barriers to participation in activities that can provide a connection to

 KEY THEMES Resources/ Needed Resources to Support Prevention Readiness Need more sustainable, long-term funding sources.
-Patchwork of grant funding makes it challenging to develop and sustain comprehensive prevention strategies.
-Limited funding makes it challenging to make programming more accessible (e.g. providing more free programs, providing transportation, providing services in more languages).
+Patchwork of grant funding makes it challenging to develop and sustain comprehensive prevention strategies. • Limited funding makes it challenging to make programming more accessible (e.g. providing more free programs, providing transportation, providing services in more languages).
 Hard to recruit staff to fill vacancies.
 Need a pipeline of professionals with training and interest in prevention science.
 Challenging to engage parents/caregivers.
 Busy schedules, lack of transportation and parent/caregiver struggles with their own mental health are barriers to engagement.
 Key Partners in Prevention Schools are bought-in to the value of prevention and are very supportive of prevention, wellness and other health promotion programming.
 County Commissioner Smith has been a long-time champion of efforts to promote positive youth development.
 Deb Jones and Hector Lopez are also active and influential advocates for prevention.
 Wecare Hospital and Health System has made substance use a priority in their community health needs assessment and has several staff who are championing vaping prevention efforts.
 Misconceptions about Youth Alcohol and Marijuana Use & Prioritization as a Concern • Community members see alcohol use among youth as common and inevitable.
-They recognize negative consequences but are not aware of how use can be prevented.
-There is a very vocal segment of the community who promotes marijuana use as harmless.
+They recognize negative consequences but are not aware of how use can be prevented. • There is a very vocal segment of the community who promotes marijuana use as harmless.
 Addressing youth substance use in general is a priority for many in the community.
-Awareness & Prioritization of Problem Gambling as a Concern Addressing youth gambling is not perceived as a high priority among community members.
+Awareness & Prioritization of Problem Gambling as a Concern • Addressing youth gambling is not perceived as a high priority among community members.
 However, hearing more people mention experiences with someone they know having a potential gambling disorder or experiencing negative consequences.